Goufalite/FlagAsCargoItem/README.md

 Issues : https://github.com/Goufalite/FlagAsCargoItem/issues

-Latest release for 1.12.1+ (**warning, NOT compatible with 1.11.2**) : https://github.com/Goufalite/FlagAsCargoItem/releases

 Release 1.11.2 :

 Please provide a KSP.log file in order for me to help you.
 Also please tell if you have the expansions installed.